probiner/DASH/README.md

 - Be found under the submenu `DASH - - -`

 ## Installation
-1) Extract the folder in the zip and rename it to `DASH` and place it in a directory where you place other Houdini packages, e.g. `C:\users\user01\Documents\MyHoudiniPackages\DASH`
+1) Extract the folder in the zip and rename it to `DASH` and place it in a directory where you place other Houdini packages.
+E.g. `C:\users\user01\Documents\MyHoudiniPackages\DASH`
-2) Place the contained DASH.json in the Houdini user directory, inside packages directory, e.g, `C:\users\user01\Documents\houdini20.0\packages\DASH.json`
+2) Place the contained `DASH.json` in the Houdini user directory, inside packages directory.
+E.g. `C:\users\user01\Documents\houdini20.0\packages\DASH.json`
-3) In the JSON, edit the `DASH` variable to point to package directory.
-Windows users will be forced here to use forward slashes.
+3) In the JSON file, edit the `DASH` variable to point to the package directory.
+Note to Windows users, you'll have to use forward slashes here.
 E.g. `"DASH": "C:/users/user01/Documents/MyHoudiniPackages/DASH"`.
 Save.
-4) All done.
+4) All done!
 Launch Houdini and the nodes, desktop and toolbar should now be ready to use.

 ## Feedback
 To feedback this project you can use [github issues](https://github.com/probiner/DASH/issues), [instant messaging](https://discord.gg/URutVd4us7), or reach out on [Twitter](https://twitter.com/probiner)